gsicard/syrah/README.md

         features = syr.get_array(i, 'features')
 ```

+Note: if the data type is "str", the array is deserialized as a byte array and converted to an length-one array of a string fro compatibility reasons.

 ## 4. PyTorch dataset API

 If the data does not need to be preprocessed before being fed to the network, a `SyrahDataset` object can be used with a PyTorch `Dataloader`: